img

 Due to the effects of global warming, mountain weather has become increasingly unpredictable.
 However, the Himalayan seasons generally follow these patterns:

-Spring Season (March - May) Spectacular clear views.The stable weather brings excellent visibility.
+Spring Season (March - May) Spectacular clear views.
+The stable weather brings excellent visibility.
 Above 3,000m, beautiful landscape with Himalayan rhododendrons and various wildflowers in full blossom.

 Practical Detail and Trekking Services:

 Your Trekking Accommodation: At Island peak, region there are several small hotels lodges and restaurants are available.
 During your journey, you will stay in charming local hotel or lodges on a bed-and-breakfast basis.
 While mountain facilities are simpler than those in Kathmandu, they offer cozy atmosphere and the legendary warmth of Himalayan hospitality.
+Your stay at Base Camp includes tented lodging and full meal service, ensuring you stay rested and nourished before your summit push.

 Your Daily meals at Trekking: Each lodge or small restaurant you will get vegetarian or non veg. dishes, different kinds of breakfast set, lunch and dinner.
 Authentic Nepalese Dal Bhat, Tarkari, chapati, Tibetan breads, momos, Stew, pasta, noodles, pizza, several items of fresh organic vegetables, potatoes, meats, eggs, soups, hot and cold drinks, which you can check at menu.
 Your guide will assist in arranging delicious lunches and dinners daily.

 Climbing / Trekking Guide: To ensure the highest safety standards and a successful summit, you will be led by a highly experienced, government-registered climbing guide.
-They are experts in high-altitude safety, technical maneuvers, and weather assessment.
+They are experts in high-altitude safety, technical manoeuvres and weather assessment.

 Porters: We provide dedicated porters to carry your personal luggage and heavy gear, allowing you to focus your energy on the trek and the climb.